 (Chelsea Update would like to thank Joe Yekulis for the information in this story.)

-St. Louis Center is a residential care facility for 72 children and adults with intellectual and developmental disabilities, and has been serving families with special needs in Michigan for 60 years.
+St. Louis Center is a residential care facility for children and adults with intellectual and developmental disabilities currently celebrating its 60th Anniversary.